revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

   </details>

 ---
-20.What will be the output of the following code?
+20.What is the output of the following code?

 ```python
 dict1 ={'English':'67%','Maths':'78%','Social_Science':'87%','EVS':'97%'}